 Is cauliflower rice better for you than traditional rice?

 Well, if you are controlling or counting the amount of carbs you are eating per day, I would say that it’s better for you to eat cauliflower “rice” than traditional rice because cauliflower rice has 5g of carbs per 1 cup (250ml), which is lower than 46g of carbs for 1 cup of brown rice.
 Also if you’re trying to reduce the amount of calories in your diet, cauliflower rice is a better option since it has only 25 calories for 1 cup.
 Pretty good deal!

 Can you buy cauliflower Rice?

-How long can you keep cauliflower rice in the fridge?
+How long can you keep cauliflower fried rice in the fridge?

 How much rice does one head of cauliflower make?